Henry12116/hackee-dispatch/README.md

 `EnemiesWith` - player job (ESX) they will be enemies with

 `Event` - What event will trigger the squad to spawn.
-[See full list here](https://runtime.fivem.net/doc/natives/?_0x1374ABB7C15BAB92).
+Examples include gun shots, has weapon out, honks horn, etc. [See full list here](https://runtime.fivem.net/doc/natives/?_0x1374ABB7C15BAB92).

 `NumberOfWaves` - # waves of npcs